-251.Parking in fog.
+- 251. Parking in fog.
 It is especially dangerous to park on the road in fog.
-If it is unavoidable, leave your parking lights or sidelights on.

-252. Parking on hills.
-If you park on a hill you should

-- park close to the kerb and apply the handbrake firmly - select a forward gear and turn your steering wheel away from the kerb when facing uphill

-- select reverse gear and turn your steering wheel towards the kerb when facing downhill - use 'park' if your car has an automatic gearbox.
+If it is unavoidable, leave your parking lights or sidelights on. - 252.
+Parking on hills.
+If you park on a hill you should - park close to the kerb and apply the handbrake firmly - select a forward gear and turn your steering wheel away from the kerb when facing uphill - select reverse gear and turn your steering wheel towards the kerb when facing downhill - use 'park' if your car has an automatic gearbox.

-Rule 252: Turn your wheels away from the kerb when parking facing uphill.
-Turn them towards the kerb when parking facing downhill

-4.Decriminalised Parking Enforcement
+4. Decriminalised Parking Enforcement

 DPE is becoming increasingly common as more authorities take on this role.
 The local traffic authority assumes responsibility for enforcing many parking contraventions in place of the police.
-Further details onDPE may be found at the following websites:
+Further details on DPE may be found at the following websites: